offbynull/actors/README.md

 Unlike some other actor frameworks ...

  1. **Peernetic doesn't provide a "central directory" for actors/gateways.** Before a primitive can send messages to another primitive, it needs to be linked to that other primitive.
 This is done by binding Shuttles.
 If you've used other actor frameworks before, shuttles are similar to mailboxes.
  1. **Peernetic doesn't provide guarantees around message delivery.** The underlying transport mechanism is what determines guarantees around message delivery.
 Actors/Gateways communicating locally will have messages that are delivered and in ordered.
-But, if messages are piped over a volatile transport (e.g. UDP), nothing is guaranteed -- P2P algorithms should be able to operate in the face of message loss, message duplication, jitter, latency, etc..
+But, if messages are piped over a volatile transport (e.g. UDP), nothing is guaranteed.
  1. **Peernetic doesn't use Futures/Promises for anything.**

 ## Examples